Report: Mets GM admits explicit texts to female reporter

 New York quickly turned last winter from Beltrán to quality control coach Luis Rojas, who managed the Mets to a 26-34 record during the pandemic-shortened 2020 season.
 They finished tied with Washington for last in the NL East and missed the playoffs for the fourth straight year.
 Rojas is set to return this season.

-Cohen brought back Alderson, who was the Mets' general manager from 2010-18, as team president, and Alderson immediately fired Van Wagenen and several of his top front-office aides.
+Cohen brought back Alderson, who was the Mets' general manager from 2010-18, as team president, and he immediately fired Van Wagenen and several of his top front-office aides.

-The team initially sought to hire a new president of baseball operations but changed course when it was unable to attain permission to interview several candidates around the majors and another one did not want to move to New York.
+The team initially sought to hire a new president of baseball operations but changed course when it was unable to attain permission to interview several candidates around the majors and at least one did not want to move to New York.

 Comments